analogdevicesinc/ai8x-training/README.md

 #### Synthesis Project

 For `ai8x-synthesis`, some of the installation steps can be simplified.
-Specifically, TorchVision, TensorFlow, and SciPy are not needed, CUDA is unnecessary, and Distiller can be installed from the `ai8x-training` project.
+Specifically, TorchVision, TensorFlow, and SciPy are not needed, CUDA is unnecessary, and Distiller will automatically be installed from the `ai8x-training` project.

 Start by creating a second virtual environment: